A large percentage of Namibia's land dedication goes to protected areas and communal conservancies, protecting wildlife and ecosystems.

 Book ethical tours that focus on community and sustainability with G Adventures.

-Find sustainable accommodation options for your journey at Ecobnb.
+Find sustainable accommodation possibilities for your journey at Ecobnb.

 Contribute to international conservation efforts through shopping in The Rainforest Site (GreaterGood).

 Support initiatives like Penduka Village in Windhoek.
-These directly benefit local communities through craft sales and heritage activities.
+These directly benefit local communities through craft sales and cultural things to do.

 Purchase souvenirs from reputable craft markets like the Namibia Craft Centre.
 These establishments generally ensure artists receive a fair price.